 • Cheese.
 The combination of Swiss cheese and bacon is so wonderful in this breakfast.
 However, feel free to use any favorite cheese variety.
 Gruyere cheese would be delicious too!

 • Eggs.
-You’ll need 4 large eggs for this recipe.
-If you can get your hands on farm fresh eggs, I highly recommend them.
+You’ll need 4 large eggs to make the filling.
+If you can get your hands on farm fresh eggs, we highly recommend them.

 • Onion.
 Adds delicious savory flavor.
 If you don’t like onion, simply leave it out or add in another cooked veggie that you prefer.